Dhayananth1511/DeliverGuard-AI-Smart-Income-Protection-for-Delivery-Workers/README.md

 During such disruptions, delivery workers may lose **₹300–₹500 of daily income**.

-Currently, traditional insurance products **do not cover short-term income disruption for gig workers**, leaving them financially vulnerable.
+Currently, traditional insurance products **do not cover short‑term income disruption for gig workers**, leaving them financially vulnerable.

 DeliverGuard AI addresses this problem by providing **automated micro‑insurance designed specifically for delivery workers**.